shuhari-io/shuhari-io.github.io/_posts/2014-11-18-fixing-our-development-environment.md

 ## Other Nuisances

 Unfortunately, we're still not quite there yet.
-I ran into a few more hiccups and bugs ***Such As?
-Teaser*** before our development environment was fully ready.
+I ran into a few more hiccups and bugs (e.g. getting the CSS preprocessor running or exposing the Rails server to the host machine) before our development environment was fully ready.
 I'll talk about some more fixes in my next post.